neovim/neovim/README.md

 ### Community

-Join the community on IRC in #neovim on Freenode.
+Join the community on IRC in #neovim on Freenode or the [mailing list](https://groups.google.com/forum/#!forum/neovim)

 ### Contributing